MicrosoftDocs/defender-docs/defender-for-iot/set-up-sites.md

 - Review [the general prerequisites needed for Microsoft Defender for IoT](prerequisites.md).
 - Site security permissions according to RBAC requirements.
 For more information, see [RBAC permissions for Defender for IoT](prerequisites.md#permissions).
-- XDR Tenant with Microsoft E5/MDE P2.
-For more information, see [Microsoft Defender for Endpoint subscriptions settings](/defender-endpoint/defender-endpoint-subscription-settings.md).<!-- clarify this with Belle -->
-- Microsoft Defender for IoT trial license or a permanant license with at least one site license available.
+- Microsoft Defender for IoT trial license.
 For more information, see [Microsoft Defender for IoT subscriptions settings](get-started.md).
 - We recommend you have IP or MAC address details of at least one OT device at the site that is discovered by MDE.

 ## Create a site